Skip to main content

 --entrypoint "vote" --arg "\"yea\""

-After a proposed member wins a vote, any user can trigger the change to the committee by calling the governance contract's trigger_committee_upgrade entrypoint:
+After a proposed account wins a vote, any user can trigger the change and enable that account to run the sequencer by calling the governance contract's trigger_committee_upgrade entrypoint:

-octez-client transfer 0 from $YOUR_ADDRESS to $CONTRACT_ADDRESS \
+octez-client transfer 0 from my_wallet to KT1XdSAYGXrUDE1U5GNqUKKscLWrMhzyjNeh \

 --entrypoint "trigger_committee_upgrade" \